core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section title="Security Considerations">
          <t>
-         This document needs the same security considerations as described in Section 7 of <xref target="RFC5988"/> and Section 6 of <xref target="I-D.ietf-core-link-format"/>.
+         This document needs the same security considerations as described in Section 7 of <xref target="RFC5988"/> and Section 6 of <xref target="RFC6690"/>.
 The /.well-known/core resource may be protected e.g. using DTLS when hosted on a CoAP server as described in <xref target="I-D.ietf-core-coap"/>.
      	 </t>
      	 <t>
      	 Access control SHOULD be performed separately for the RD Function Set and the RD Lookup Function Set, as different endpoints may be authorized to register with an RD from those authorized to lookup endpoints from the RD.
 Such access control SHOULD be performed in as fine-grained a level as possible.
-For example access control for lookups could be performed either at the Domain, endpoint or resource level.
+For example access control for lookups could be performed either at the domain, endpoint or resource level.
      	 </t>

   </section>